 That's simple enough, once you get used to adding the code.

 <a href="#Top">>> Top</a>I have learned, the hard way that I cannot ever edit the post using Compose mode.
 Any time that I edit the post using Compose mode,

 <a href="http://www.blogger.com/post-create.g?blogID=24069595#Top">>> Top</a>

-Any time I create a post, I add
+The only solution was, that any time I created a post, I would add

 <a href="#Top">>> Top</a>last.
 Then, stay in "Edit HTML" for any more editing.